baskaranz/ml-service-orchestrator/README.md

    - Stop conflicting services or use different ports

 2. If the orchestrator can't connect to models:

    - Verify model configurations in `config/models/`
    - Check if model servers are running
    - Verify network connectivity between services

+3. If LLM error handling is not working:
+   - Check LLM provider configuration
+   - Verify API keys are set correctly
+   - Check logs for LLM-related errors